vilijur/acnl-translated/README.md

 Currently, progress on this mod has been suspended until further notice.
 This also applies to [Animal Crossing: Happy Home Designer](https://github.com/vilijur/achhd-translated) and [Animal Crossing: amiibo Festival](https://github.com/vilijur/acaf-translated) (Amiibo Festival has no progress anyways).

-# ⚠**WARNING**⚠
+# Please Note
 This mod was made based off of Animal Crossing: New Leaf - Welcome amiibo (EUR), and as such, the Title ID in the `luma` folder is for that game.
-If you do not have Animal Crossing: New Leaf - Welcome amiibo (EUR), you can change the Title ID to the version of your game, however this may cause more unexpected issues. **PROCEED AT YOUR OWN RISK**
+If you do not have Animal Crossing: New Leaf - Welcome amiibo (EUR), you can change the Title ID to the version of your game, however this may cause more unexpected issues.
+It shouldn't break your save data, however you may want to make a backup anyway.

 # Some questions, and some answers!